Sensorineural, conductive or sudden hearing loss? Here are the differences

 - Fluid behind the eardrum

-- Damage to the eardrum or auditory ossicles
+- Changes to the eardrum or auditory ossicles

-Symptoms: Sounds are perceived as muffled, as if one has “a plug in one’s ear”.
+- Sounds are perceived as muffled, as if one has “a plug in one’s ear”

 Treatment: In many cases, the problem can be easily fixed, for example by removing a wax plug.
 In other cases, medical or surgical treatment may be needed.
 If hearing loss persists, a hearing aid can be helpful.